 where $R_0$ is chosen to be far outside of the coupled region.
 The two new quasi-diabatic basis states are given by

 via Eq.~(\ref{eq:unitary_trafo}).
 In this basis, we then obtain a two-component Schr\"odinger equation

 with

 Eq.~(\ref{eq:schroedinger_diabatic}) can be solved conveniently in two steps.
-We first solve the Schr\"{o}dinger equation for each diagonal potential $V_{11}\equiv V_1(R)$ and $V_{22}\equiv V_2(R)$ numerically to obtain the set of vibrational wavefunctions $\{ \Phi^{i}_{\nu}(R) \}$ at energies $\{ E^{i}_{\nu}\}$ related with the $i^{\rm th}$ diabatic potential (see Fig.~\ref{supfig:8}\,A), leading to the molecular states
+We first solve the Schr\"{o}dinger equation for each diagonal potential $V_{11}\equiv V_1(R)$ and $V_{22}\equiv V_2(R)$ numerically to obtain the set of vibrational wavefunctions $\{ \Phi^{i}_{\nu}(R) \}$ at energies $\{ E^{i}_{\nu}\}$ related with the $i^{\rm th}$ diabatic potential (see Fig.~\ref{supfig:8}\,A for the potential relevant in this work), leading to the molecular states

 in both diabatic potentials.
 Here, the nuclear motion is treated independently from the electronic interaction petential in a Born-Oppenheimer framework.
 Now, the residual coupling due to the off-diagonal terms is then accounted for by diagonalizing the matrix $V$ in the basis of the $\Phi^{i}_{\nu}(R)$, which gives the vibronically coupled eigenstates (see Fig.~\ref{supfig:8}\,B)